Ginger000/portfolio-next/README.md

 #### Credits:
 - The web design is based on https://github.com/bchiang7/v4.
 Very cool web design.
 Thank you!
-- All code is written by myself.
+- The code is written by myself.
 The techstack used here is different from the design example.

 ---
 The markdown below is nextjs instructions: